cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 #### Separate API service

 Client application developers can write a new command to launch a Rosetta API server as a separate process too, using the rosetta command contained in the `/server/rosetta` package.
-Construction of the command depends on cosmos sdk version.
+Construction of the command depends on Cosmos SDK version.
 Examples can be found inside `simd` for stargate, and `contrib/rosetta/simapp` for other release series.

 ## Status